TI-Toolkit/tokens-wiki/tokens/geometpdf(.md

 # `geometpdf(`

 ## Description
-Computes a probability at x, the number of the trial on which the first success occurs, for the discrete geometric distribution with the specified probability of success p.
+Computes a probability at `x`, the number of the trial on which the first success occurs, for the discrete geometric distribution with the specified probability of success `p.`

 <b>Availability</b>: Token available everywhere.